Locals love this creative haven for artists, musicians and chefs.

 Grayton Seafood Company, the Grayton Beer Brew Pub, Nanbu Noodle Bar and Hurricane Oyster Bar are also must-stop restaurants while you’re in Grayton.
 They each offer something special with a Grayton twist or a selection of local craft brews.

-A walk through The Shops at Grayton is a showcase of art in South Walton, where you’ll find galleries from former South Walton Artists of the Year Andy Saczynski and Mary Hong.
-Hong’s Shard Shop offers interactive classes where instructors help you create your own masterpiece to take home.
+A walk through The Shops at Grayton is a showcase of art in South Walton, where you’ll find galleries featuring work from former South Walton Artists of the Year Andy Saczynski and Mary Hong.
+While you’re there, check out the Shard Shop, which offers interactive classes where instructors help you create your own masterpiece to take home.

 Part of what makes Grayton Beach truly unique is the local fishing guides' practice of beach-launching, which allows you to hop on a fishing charter boat launched directly from the beach.